walk-this-way/PoSH-VMware/README.md

 This script runs successfully on VSCAT_230705.ova (PhotonOS with required dependencies)

 ## Support
 There is no official support for this code.
-Please reach out to authors if you need assistance.
+Please reach out to the authors if you need assistance.

 ## Roadmap
-Fix deployment script, have vSCAT.ps1 start on boot instead of shell access
+Fix the deployment script, have vSCAT.ps1 start on boot instead of shell access

 ## Contributing
-If you would like to contribute to this product, please reach out directly to the authors below. <b> PLEASE DO NOT MERGE TO DIRECTLY TRUNK</b>
+If you would like to contribute to this product, please reach out directly to the authors below.
+<b> PLEASE DO NOT MERGE TO DIRECTLY TRUNK</b>

 ## Authors and acknowledgment
 teri.walker@broadcom.com